digital-futures-academy/airport-challenge/test/userstories.md

 I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport

 nouns: airport, plane
-verbs: instruct, take off, confirm
+verbs: instruct, take off

 objects: airport, plane
 properties: airportList @Array
 messages: planeTakeoff()
-output: Empty array
+output: @Boolean (is array empty: true)

 Test 4 - Call a method that removes the last landed plane from the airport and then confirm that it is no longer in the airportList array